Goats and Sheep

-In Mississippi, the addition of Boer breeding stock to the native mix of goats spurred new interest in the meat goat industry.
-Since the first survey in 1995, a large number of special sales bringing in outside goats, as well as locally raised goats came into existence.
-The opening of receiving stations or special goat auctions provided producers with yet another outlet for their goats.
-It is quite possible that sale numbers have again surpassed 20,000 head per year as this does not reflect on-farm or private treaty sales between individuals.
-Most recently interest in the Kiko breed has increased due to desirable traits such as parasite resistance.
+The addition of Boer breeding stock to the mix of native goats spurred new interest in the meat goat industry.
+A large number of special sales bringing in outside goats, as well as locally raised goats came into existence with the introduction of the Boer goat.
+The opening of receiving stations or special goat auctions provided producers with viable outlets for their goat production.
+Most recently interest in Kiko and Spanish bred goats has increased due to desirable traits such as parasite resistance and hardiness.

-The fastest growing segment of the small ruminant industry is hair sheep production.
-The addition of Dorper breeding stock and an upsurge in Katahdin and Katahdin cross sheep in the state has spurred an increase in sheep and lamb numbers.
-Native sheep have been crossed successfully to provide an economical meat sheep that has a high demand at market.
+The fastest growing segment of the small ruminant industry today is hair sheep production.
+The addition of Dorper breeding stock and an upsurge in Katahdin and Katahdin cross sheep in the state has spurred an increase in sheep numbers.
+Native sheep have been crossed successfully to provide a meat type sheep that has high demand at market.
 Desirable traits such as economical production make the hair sheep a popular choice in our state.
-Though there is no data available to report, it is possible that sheep and lamb numbers in our state will match goat production numbers in the next few years.

-Today, it appears that the commercial market for sheep and goats has leveled off at prices that indicate a viable industry has been created in the state.
+The majority of goats and sheep are sold by the head on a year round basis.
+However, peak market for sheep and goats range from early to late spring.
+It appears that the market for sheep and goats has leveled off at prices to indicate a viable industry has been created in the state.
 More numbers are being sold as commercial rather than registered breeding stock for the first time in the industry.
 Successful producers have created their own local market and are operating successfully at manageable levels.
 In Mississippi today, many goats and sheep are sold through various outlets such as auction barns, to specialty market buyers in adjoining states, or to other commercial breeders looking to upgrade their breeding stock.

 Mississippi Hay and Commodity Feed Source Directories